 T +44 20 7532 1647

-Joanna Dimmock is an associate in the White Collar team in London.
+Joanna Dimmock is a partner in the White Collar team in London.
 Joanna joined White & Case in October 2015 from a leading law firm.

 Joanna has broad experience across a wide range of white collar related areas.
 Many of her cases have an international dimension and she has particular experience of multi-jurisdictional investigations, including bribery and corruption and cartel investigations undertaken by authorities in both the UK and abroad (SFO, SOCA, Arab Republic of Egypt, DOJ, Canadian Competition Bureau), as well as complex extradition, Interpol red notices and mutual legal assistance matters.